Jarlyk/Haiku.Rando/README.md

 This is a randomizer mod for the game Haiku, the Robot.
 It is still in very early development, but is now stable enough for early Alpha testing.

 ### Installation
 This requires that you already have BepInEx and the Haiku.CoreModdingApi installed.
-To install, simply place the Haiku.Rando.dll into your BepInEx/plugins folder.
+To install, simply place the Haiku.Rando.dll and Newtonsoft.Json.dll into your BepInEx/plugins folder.
 In order to play the rando, you'll also want Debug Mod installed (to allow you to escape with map warp if you get trapped) and Configuration Editor to access the configuration.

 ### Usage
 To configure the randomization options, press F1 (with Configuration Editor installed).
 Alternately, you can run Haiku once and then edit the config file manually under BepInEx/config/haiku.rando.cfg.